 A manufactured home Data Plate isn’t a plate, it’s a sheet of paper inside your kitchen cabinet or bedroom closet.

 A Data Plate is the white paper you see glued to the wall or cabinet.
-It has a bunch of really important information and a simple line map of the United States.
+It has a bunch of really important information along with a simple line map of the United States.
 The paper is 8.5″ x 11″ and looks like this: